China has a long and rich incense culture, and is a major incense producer in the world today.

 Historically, China’s Hainan island and Guangdong region were producers of premium aloeswood incense.
 Hong Kong (香港, literal meaning “aroma port”) was also named for its abundance of Aquilaria trees.
 Unfortunately this is no longer the case as the trees have become scarce in China over time.
 South East Asia became more fertile ground for high quality aloeswood, and the trading of superior aloeswood moved to the Hoi-An port in Vietnam.

 Aloeswood is possibly the most revered classic in Chinese incense culture.
 Its smell is complex and sophisticated.
 We have a Hui’an variety in our Select incense collection (Hui’an is Chinese for Hoi-An), which refers to a family of aloeswood from around the Hoi-An port that all used to trade there.
 It is on the sweeter and lighter side.
-Aloeswood is also a key ingredient for many of our Harmony Collection incense.
+Aloeswood is a key ingredient for many of our products in the Kin Premium Incense collection.

 Sandalwood comes from the Santalum tree.
 It is a prized incense ingredient not just in Chinese incense culture, but world-over, for its warm, smooth and long lasting fragrance.

 There are two prominent types of sandalwood used for incense, the Indian Sandalwood and the Australian Sandalwood.
 Indian Sandalwood is commonly referred to as “Laoshan sandalwood” (老山檀), which literally translates into “old mountain sandalwood”, in reference to traditional, older sandalwood plantations in Indian.
 It is typically more expensive as the wood is more mature, and the small is considered gentle but richer.
-Australian sandalwood is sometimes referred to as “new mountain sandalwood” (新山檀) to distinguish it from the Indian variety.
+Australian sandalwood, somewhat like its wine, is considered "new world" .
 Australia is now the largest producer of sandalwood worldwide, and has its own devout following.
 Its smell tends to be milder, sweeter and more refreshing than its Indian counterpart.

 We have both varieties of sandalwood in our incense collection as it is such a well loved fragrance.
 The Laoshan variety is in stick incense form in our Select Incense collection, and the Australian new-world variety is in cone form in our Backflow Incense collection.
-Sandalwood is also a key ingredient for many of our Harmony Collection incense.
+Sandalwood is a key ingredient in many of our incense blends.

 Camphor is a whitish colored resin which naturally occurs on the wood and bark of the camphor laurel tree, although it can also be obtained from related trees in the laurel family.
 The trees are native to southern parts of China, and very prevalent in Borneo, thus it is also known as natural borneol.